irenekarijadi/RF-LSTM-CEEMDAN/README.md

     ├── LICENSE
-    ├── README.md          <- The README file for using this code ├── Dataset            <- Data used in this study can be found in Dataset directory with a description of the ├── ! main.ipynb       <- This is the main file used to conduct all the experiments using settings specified in Setting.ipynb
+    ├── README.md          <- The README file for using this code ├── Dataset            <- Data used in this study can be found in Dataset directory with a description of the ├── Figures            <- Generated graphics and figures to be used in reporting ├── ! main.ipynb       <- This is the main file used to conduct all the experiments using settings specified in Setting.ipynb
     ├── Setting.ipynb      <-  This is a file used to set a number of parameters that are used throughout the functions in the directory.
     ├── Plot Dataset.ipynb <-  This file contains the script to visualize the data